-Additionally, ML for chemistry is challenged by what we term “hidden variables”.
-These can be thought of as the parameters in an experiment that remain largely unaccounted for (e.g., their importance is unknown or they are difficult to control for), but could have a significant impact on experimental outcomes.
-One example are seasonal variations in ambient laboratory conditions that are typically not controlled for and, if at all, only communicated in private accounts.[Nega et al. (2021)] In addition to that, chemistry is believed to rely on a large amount of tacit knowledge, i.e., knowledge that cannot be readily verbalized.[Taber (2014); Polanyi (2009)] Tacit chemical knowledge includes the subtle nuances of experimental procedures, troubleshooting techniques, and the ability to anticipate potential problems based on past experiences.
+Additionally, ML for chemistry is challenged by what one can term “hidden variables”.
+These can be thought of as the parameters in an experiment that remain largely unaccounted for (e.g., their importance is unknown, or they are difficult to control for), but could have a significant impact on experimental outcomes.
+One example is seasonal variations in ambient laboratory conditions that are typically not controlled for and, if at all, only communicated in private accounts.[Nega et al. (2021)] In addition to that, chemistry is believed to rely on a large amount of tacit knowledge, i.e., knowledge that cannot be readily verbalized.[Taber (2014); Polanyi (2009)] Tacit chemical knowledge includes the subtle nuances of experimental procedures, troubleshooting techniques, and the ability to anticipate potential problems based on experience.

 These factors—the diversity, scale, and tacity—clearly indicate that the full complexity of chemistry cannot be captured using standard approaches with bespoke representations based on structured data.[Jablonka, Patiny, and Smit (2022)] Fully addressing the challenges imposed by chemistry requires the development of ML systems that can handle diverse, “fuzzy”, data instances and have transferable capabilities to leverage low amounts of data.

-Alampara, Nawaf, Mara Schilling-Wilhelmi, Martiño Rı́os-Garcı́a, Indrajeet Mandal, Pranav Khetarpal, Hargun Singh Grover, NM Krishnan, and Kevin Maik Jablonka.
-2024.
+Alampara, Nawaf, Mara Schilling-Wilhelmi, Martiño Ríos-García, Indrajeet Mandal, Pranav Khetarpal, Hargun Singh Grover, N. M. Anoop Krishnan, and Kevin Maik Jablonka.
+2025.

 Alberts, Marvin, Oliver Schilter, Federico Zipoli, Nina Hartrampf, and Teodoro Laino.
 2024.

-“Unraveling Molecular Structure: A Multimodal Spectroscopic Dataset for Chemistry.” arXiv Preprint.
+“Unraveling Molecular Structure: A Multimodal Spectroscopic Dataset for Chemistry.” arXiv.

 https://doi.org/10.48550/arXiv.2407.17492.